Mathias Bynens

 Instead of document.location, you could use window.location to save two bytes, or just location to save a total of 9 bytes.

 Aside from saving a few bytes, I found that omitting the protocol check and replacing it with a hardcoded string is up to two thousand times faster.
-If you’re sure your site can’t or won’t be used over SSL, there’s no reason not to change this.
+There’s no reason not to change this.

-Heck, we can even remove the http: scheme so we end up with a protocol-relative URL:
+Heck, if you’re doing the right thing and serving your site over HTTPS, we can even remove the https: scheme so we end up with a protocol-relative URL:

 Asynchronous loading